haberdashPI/vscode-master-key/notes.md

     which resets transient state like `count`
   - unit test (verify that this doesn't regress)

+BUG: default mode is not properly set when loading a new keybinding set

+BUG: when there are no keys defined the visual keybinding output includes `undefined`

 unit tests: edge cases with recording edits
   - how about when I switch documents?
   - how about when we don't start with normal mode commands?